goldkeyadmin/454859ac-d562-4326-b57f-61dd558462b7/README.md

 ## Running the program in Docker

 `build.sh` will build a release version of the app and create the docker image.
 Execute the script in the terminal to build the application.
+Remember to chmod 700 the file before running.

 Once build execute the docker container as follows.
 `docker run sequence-finder "9 1 2 3 4 5 1"`